pmpmtj/yt-downloader/my_project/docs/db_schema_models_adapter_middle_ground.md

 );
 CREATE INDEX IF NOT EXISTS idx_transcripts_user ON transcripts(user_id);
 CREATE INDEX IF NOT EXISTS idx_transcripts_video ON transcripts(video_uuid);
--- Lightweight fullâ€‘text search on summaries
+-- Lightweight full‑text search on summaries
 CREATE INDEX IF NOT EXISTS idx_transcripts_summary_fts ON transcripts USING GIN (to_tsvector('simple', COALESCE(summary,'')));

--- Optional housekeeping: autoâ€‘update jobs.updated_at (trigger)
+-- Optional housekeeping: auto‑update jobs.updated_at (trigger)
 CREATE OR REPLACE FUNCTION set_updated_at() RETURNS TRIGGER AS $func$ BEGIN
   NEW.updated_at = NOW();